Mario Kempes

-Mario Alberto Kempes Chiodi (/es/, /it/; born 15 July 1954) is an Argentine former professional footballer who played as a striker or attacking midfielder.
+Mario Alberto Kempes (/es/; born 15 July 1954) is an Argentine former professional footballer who played as a striker or attacking midfielder.
 A prolific goalscorer, he finished as La Liga's top goalscorer twice with Valencia where he amassed 116 goals in 184 league games.
-He is regarded as one of the greatest players of all time.
+He is regarded as one of the greatest strikers of all time.

-At international level, Kempes was the focal point of Argentina's 1978 World Cup win where he scored twice in the final and received the Golden Boot as top goalscorer.
+At international level, Kempes was the focal point of Argentina's 1978 FIFA World Cup win where he scored twice in the final and received the Golden Boot as top goalscorer.
 He also won the Golden Ball for the player of the tournament, making him one of only three players to have won all three awards at a single World Cup, along with Garrincha in 1962 and Paolo Rossi in 1982.

-Kempes won South American Footballer of the Year, Onze d'Or European footballer of the Year and World Cup Golden Ball in 1978.
+Kempes won South American Footballer of the Year, Onze d'Or European Footballer of the Year and World Cup Golden Ball in 1978.
 In 2004, he was named as one of the Top 125 greatest living footballers as part of FIFA's 100th anniversary celebration.
 Kempes was nicknamed El Toro and El Matador.

+Early life

+Mario Alberto Kempes was born on 15 July 1954 in Bell Ville, a city in the province of Córdoba in Argentina.
+His father, Mario Quemp, was of German heritage.
+His mother, Teresa Chiodi, was Italian.
+At the age of seven he began playing with a junior team and at fourteen he joined the Talleres reserves.